transdigiware/devsummit/src/sessions/keynote.md

   - parisa-tabriz
 start: 2019/11/11 10:00
 end: 2019/11/11 11:00
-description: Celebrating every aspect of the web's diversity - the technologies, the tools and the people, and talk about how we're working together to Elevate the Web…
+description: Celebrating every aspect of the web's diversity - the technologies, the tools and the people, and talk about how we're working together to elevate the Web…
 avatar: /assets/chromelogo.svg
 ---